-During the recruitment process, we will ask shortlisted job applicants to disclose any unspent cautions or convictions but will not ask job applicants questions about criminal history that would be filtered or protected, nor expect them to disclose any protected convictions.
-The successful applicant will be asked to apply for a basic DBS certificate.
+During the recruitment process, we will ask shortlisted applicants to disclose any unspent cautions or convictions but will not ask job applicants questions about criminal history that would be filtered or protected, nor expect them to disclose any protected convictions.
+The successful applicant will be asked to apply for a DBS certificate at the required standard.

 If an applicant has a caution or conviction that is unspent and if the nature of the offence is relevant to their suitability for the job for which they have applied, we will review the individual circumstances of the case and may, at our discretion, decline to select the individual for employment.
+We will undertake a risk assessment and will document our decision to either employ or decline.